kenara/updoc/README.md

-# What is it?
+# What's updoc?
 We thought you'd never ask!

 Updoc is a social document management platform.